MystenLabs/passkey-example/README.md

 # Sui Passkey Wallet Example

-A React application demonstrating how to create and manage Sui wallets using WebAuthn passkeys, including multisignature wallet functionality.
+This React application demonstrates how to create and manage Sui wallets using WebAuthn passkeys.
+It also includes an example of multisignature wallet functionality.

 ## Features

-- **Single Passkey Wallet**: Create and manage a Sui wallet using only a WebAuthn passkey
+- **Single Passkey Wallet**: Create and manage a Sui wallet using only a WebAuthn passkey.
-- **Multisignature Wallet**: Demo of a 2-of-2 multisig wallet combining a passkey with a test keypair
+- **Multisignature Wallet**: Demonstrates a 2-of-2 multisig wallet that combines a passkey with a test keypair.
-- **Transaction Management**: Build, sign, and send transactions on Sui testnet
+- **Transaction Management**: Build, sign, and send transactions on Sui testnet.

 ## ⚠️ Security Notice

-**This is a demonstration application only.** The multisignature wallet implementation uses a hardcoded private key for simplicity.
-This is insecure and should never be used in production.
-Consider sign with the private key using WalletConnect.
+**This is a demonstration application only.** The multisignature wallet example uses a hardcoded private key for simplicity. **Do not use this approach in production.** To support production use, sign with private keys through secure means such as WalletConnect.

-The passkey signing is production ready.
+Passkey-based signing in this example is production ready.

 ## Run locally